-Over the last decade, through my own personal health journey and now as founder / CEO of Rupa Health, I've experienced the power functional and integrative medicine can have to drastically improve people's well being.
-Core to this experience, is working closely with a highly trained practitioner who can order and interpret specialty lab testing - including stool testing, hormone testing, metabolic testing and more.
+Over the last decade, through my own personal health journey and now as founder / CEO of Rupa Health, I've experienced the power that functional and integrative medicine can have to drastically improve a person's well-being.
+Core to this experience is working closely with a highly trained practitioner who can order and interpret specialty lab testing - including stool testing, hormone testing, metabolic testing, and more.

-At Rupa Health we’re passionate about empowering practitioners to bring this kind of care to more people.
-After helping hundreds of practitioners grow their practices and running a virtual clinic of our own at Rupa Health, these are the lab test we have seen ordered the most for patients.
+At Rupa Health, we’re passionate about empowering practitioners to bring this kind of care to more people.
+After helping hundreds of practitioners grow their practices and running a virtual clinic of our own at Rupa Health, these are the lab tests we have most often seen ordered for patients.

 Patient Price: $500 - $600